 In general, a conveyancer is someone who handles the legal aspect of buying a home.
 Specifically, they are required for the transferring of the title of the property from one person to another.
 You need to have a solicitor or conveyancer before your mortgage application can be submitted and they need to be approved to work for your mortgage lender.

-A mortgage or financial advisor should be able to help you through sorting this all out.
+A mortgage or financial advisor should be able to help guide you through the shared ownership conveyancing process.

 Choosing a conveyancer may sound pretty daunting, especially to a first-time buyer – but we’re going to break it down to something much less scary.